Presented at the 5th Inter-University Graduate Student Conference at Cornell Law School, March 2009.

 Mexico has an invaluable opportunity to attract foreign investments but it must provide an assured legal framework to investors.
 Mexico must learn from the experience acquired in NAFTA and especially from Chapter 11 investment dispute resolution panels through arbitration which has turned into a laboratory for Free Trade Agreements (FTA´s) and Multilateral Investment Treaties (MIT´s) around the world.

 It is of the utmost importance for Mexico to establish a Constitutional Tribunal whose main purpose will be to verify that laws enacted by Congress and the treaties signed by the President and ratified by the Senate are not against the Constitution in order to avoid unconstitutional actions once the laws are effective like in the case of NAFTA.

 Mexico, Foreign Investments

 Ramírez Martínez, Álvaro, "The Mexican Constitution and its Safeguards against Foreign Investments" (2009).
 Cornell Law School Inter-University Graduate Student Conference Papers.
-Paper 39.
+39.